-Planning for Married Couples in Tennessee and South Carolina
+Planning for Married Couples in Tennessee, South Carolina, and Florida

 With each marriage come new rights and new responsibilities.
 If you already have an estate plan created when you were single, then you must bring your estate plan up-to-code to reflect your wedding vows.
 Estate planning for married couples is important.

 Unfortunately, many married couples mistakenly believe that they can make personal, health care and financial decisions for one another should either spouse become legally incapacitated due to a serious injury or illness.
 Nothing could be further from reality!

 Without proper estate planning in advance to appoint your spouse as the incapacity decision-maker, he or she will not have legal authority to make even fundamental decisions for you (or affecting both of you).
 For example, medical privacy laws will bar access to your medical records and the ability to consult with your attending physician, financial laws limit control over your finances, and IRS regulations will prohibit filing a “legal” joint income tax return … for starters.